The performance management process in most organizations tends to be broken.

 Firstly, you want to gain a clear understanding of where your performance management system currently stands.

-Don’t go to executives about it—go to the frontlines, the employees on the receiving end of performance appraisals etc. You’ll gain a much better understanding of where you need to improve your performance management system.
+Don’t go to executives about it—go to the frontlines, the employees on the receiving end of performance appraisals and your performance management process.

 Join The People Managing People Community